 - Cyber-risk analytics: How are threats modeled and risks contextualized and assessed?

 - When creating the risk model, consider all the risks to your organization -- external, internal and third party.
 Contextualize and assess risks comprehensively.

 - Monitor, measure, analyze, report and improve.

 - This is not a one-and-done exercise.
 Establish regular assessment intervals, measure what matters, analyze the data and create an improvement plan.

 - Report to the board on cyber maturity and the cyber-risk posture across the organization.

-Finally, leadership matters: Set the tone at the top that makes cybersecurity, and cybersecurity governance, a priority.
-However, leadership is not everything.
+Leadership matters: Set the tone at the top that makes cybersecurity -- and cybersecurity governance -- a priority.
+But remember that leadership is not everything.
 Policies, standards and processes align cybersecurity governance with cybersecurity priorities so that cyber safeguards remain strong when leaders and employees change.